Up to 50% off sofas & mattresses — limited‑time deals.

 What a bed in a box actually is

 A bed in a box is a mattress compressed after production, rolled, sealed in plastic, and packed into a box that is easier to ship through regular delivery channels and easier to move through stairs, hallways, and doorways than a full-size mattress.
-Once unpacked, it regains its shape and reaches full size over time.
+Once unpacked, it gradually regains its shape and reaches full size over time.

 Which mattress types usually come in a box